 Georgia HEART Program

-Archbold Medical Center is excited to be partnering with the Georgia HEART Hospital Program for an opportunity for individual and corporate taxpayers to make a charitable contribution dedicated specifically for any of our four hospitals and receive both a federal charitable income tax deduction and a direct Georgia income tax credit against what you currently pay in state income taxes.
-Brooks County Hospital, Grady General Hospital, John D. Archbold Memorial Hospital and Mitchell County Hospital all qualify for this rural tax credit program that is sure to be popular among individual and corporate tax payers.
+Archbold Medical Center is excited to be partnering with the Georgia HEART Hospital Program for an opportunity for individual and corporate taxpayers to make a charitable contribution dedicated specifically for one of our hospitals and receive both a federal charitable income tax deduction and a direct Georgia income tax credit against what you currently pay in state income taxes.
+Brooks County Hospital, John D. Archbold Memorial Hospital and Mitchell County Hospital all qualify for this rural tax credit program that is sure to be popular among individual and corporate tax payers.

 Donations made to any of our hospitals will be designated to help fund capital equipment needs; facility improvements and direct patient care enhancements at the hospital selected by the donor and cannot be spent elsewhere.
 Your gift will remain local, directly impacting the care of patients in our communities.

-For more information on the Georgia HEART Program or to apply for the program, please visit https://www.georgiaheart.org/
+For more information on this tax credit opportunity or to apply for the program, please visit https://www.georgiaheart.org/